keilerkonzept/terraform-module-versions/README.md

 FLAGS
-  -H ...                                 (alias for -registry-header) -a false                               (alias for -all) -all false                             include modules without updates -any-updates-found-nonzero-exit false  exit with a nonzero code when modules with updates are found -e false                               (alias for -updates-found-nonzero-exit) -module ...                            include this module (may be specified repeatedly. by default, all modules are included)
+  -H ...                                 (alias for -registry-header) -a=false                               (alias for -all) -all=false                             include modules without updates -any-updates-found-nonzero-exit=false  exit with a nonzero code when modules with updates are found (ignoring version constraints)
+  -e=false                               (alias for -updates-found-nonzero-exit) -module ...                            include this module (may be specified repeatedly. by default, all modules are included)
-  -n false                               (alias for -any-updates-found-nonzero-exit) -o markdown                            (alias for -output) -output markdown                       output format, one of [json jsonl junit markdown markdown-wide] -registry-header ...                   extra HTTP headers for requests to Terraform module registries (a key/value pair KEY:VALUE, may be specified repeatedly)
+  -n=false                               (alias for -any-updates-found-nonzero-exit) -o markdown                            (alias for -output) -output markdown                       output format, one of [json jsonl junit markdown markdown-wide] -registry-header ...                   extra HTTP headers for requests to Terraform module registries (a key/value pair KEY:VALUE, may be specified repeatedly)
-  -sed false                             generate sed statements for upgrade -updates-found-nonzero-exit false      exit with a nonzero code when modules with updates are found
+  -sed=false                             generate sed statements for upgrade -updates-found-nonzero-exit=false      exit with a nonzero code when modules with updates matching are found (respecting version constraints)
 ```